amilanir/Advanced-Lane-Finding/README.md

 <img src="videos/Screenshot.JPG" width="480" alt="Combined Image" />

-# INTRODUCTION
+Overview
+---

-Built an advanced lane-finding algorithm using distortion correction, image rectification, color transforms, and gradient thresholding.
+This projects takes findindng lanses in a videos sream to the next step.
+This will tackele finding lanes in a curved road.
+This advanced lane-finding algorithm using distortion correction, image rectification, color transforms, and gradient thresholding.
 Identified lane curvature and vehicle displacement.
-Overcame environmental challenges such as shadows and pavement changes

-In this project, I have used computer vision techniques to identify lane boundaries and compute the estimate the radius of curvature given a frame of video of the road.
+Overcame environmental challenges such as shadows and pavement changes uses computer vision techniques to identify lane boundaries and compute the estimate the radius of curvature given a frame of video of the road.

 To achieve this, the following steps are taken:
 - Computed the camera calibration matrix and distortion coefficients of the camera lens used given a set of chessboard images taken by the same camera